 Data-driven analytics continue to deliver sophisticated solutions for manufacturing efficiency, early disease detection, and smart capabilities building in workplaces.
 Thus, industry operators and leaders continue raise their expectations and demands from data technologies with every passing year.
-Looking Behind the Curtain: What Really Drives Value from Data reveals some insights that global managers can learn from.

 Brent Gleeson of Forbes, who regularly contributes about organizational excellence, warns that in spite of having the best infrastructure, technological support, and military intelligence, the United States could not stop many attacks against them.
 This important observation signals the need for speedy, data-enabled, decision-making at a time of crisis.

 In The Benefits of Leading Data-Driven Organizational Change, Gleeson points out that a lack of adequate technology preparedness, lack of technology application training, and lack of informed decision-making mindset probably all contributed to the national disaster in September 2001.
 Transformational decision-making, according to Gleeson, requires a “shift in mindset and culture.”

 Data Management Trends in 2022 argues that global businesses often make the mistake of investing too many resources in Data Architecture at the expense of data-analytics platforms.
 Maybe this is the time to rethink Data Management practices already in place.

 Data Management: Why Is It Important? shows why a strong Data Management plan must be in place.
 If today’s industry leaders and operators unanimously agree that modern business survives on data, it becomes easy to understand why Data Management should be at the core of all operational decision-making in businesses.
 At an operational level, most businesses have data mismanagement or shortcomings of one type or another, which the Stratford Managers Corporation has listed as:

 - Inadequate data storage facilities in terms of technology

 - Data silos with duplicated and outdated data